ckhmer1/node-red-contrib-alexa-virtual-smarthome/README.md

 #### Create a smart home skill

-Go to the [Alexa developer account](https://developer.amazon.com/alexa/console/ask) and create a smart home skill.
-See the [Steps to Build a Smart Home Skill](https://developer.amazon.com/en-US/docs/alexa/smarthome/steps-to-build-a-smart-home-skill.html) for more info.
+To create a smart home skill, use the following steps ([Steps to Build a Smart Home Skill](https://developer.amazon.com/en-US/docs/alexa/smarthome/steps-to-build-a-smart-home-skill.html) for more info):

 * Sign in to your [Alexa developer account](https://developer.amazon.com/alexa/console/ask)
 * Click on the "Create Skill" button.